albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How can repaired solutions be used?

-Repaired solutions can be used for firness evaluation only or to replace the corrisponding unfeasible solutions in the population (always or with some propbability).
+Repaired solutions can be used for firness evaluation only or to replace the corrisponding unfeasible solutions in the population (always or with some probability).

 #### What’s the main idea of the Ensemble of Constraint-Handling Techniques?

-To have several constraint handling techniques, each with its own popultaion and parameters.
+To have several constraint handling techniques, each with its own population and parameters.
 Each population produces its offspring and evaluates them.
 However, the offspring compete with all the offsprings from all the populations.
 This aims to automate the selection of the best constraint-handling technique for a certain problem (no free lunch theorem)

 #### What’s the main idea of Viability Evolution?